sgami00/api-call/README.md

 # API CALL

-A simple RESTful API built using Laravel for managing student records.
-This project allows users to perform CRUD operations such as creating, retrieving, updating, and deleting student information using API endpoints.
+API calls in Laravel are requests sent between the client and server to perform operations such as retrieving, creating, updating, or deleting data.
+Each API call uses an HTTP method like GET, POST, PUT, PATCH, or DELETE to specify the action being performed on the resource.

 ---